-- (1) Transfer of ownership in exchange of price paid or promised or part paid or part promised. - (2) Parties to transaction of sale are known as seller and buyer. - (3) Subject-matter of sale is immovable property which is sold by seller and purchased by buyer. - (4) Delivery of possession of property to the buyer by seller may be made as under: - (i) Property of the value of less than Rs.
+- (1) Transfer of ownership in exchange of price paid or promised or part paid or part promised. - (2) Parties to transaction of sale are known as seller and buyer. - (3) Subject-matter of sale is immovable property which is sold by seller and purchased by buyer. - (4) Delivery of possession of property to the buyer by seller may be made as under: - Property of the value of less than Rs.
 100/- may be transferred merely by delivery of physical possession; - (ii) Property of the value exceeding Rs.
-100/- may be transferred under a written instrument known as 'Sale Deed' which should be registered under the Registration Act, 1908. - (5) Sale of immovable property attracts stamp duty under the Indian Stamp Act. - (6) (i) Clearance certificate from the Income-tax Officer is required to be obtained under Section 230A of the Income-tax Act, 1961 by the seller in all cases where the sale consideration of immovable property exceeds Rs.
-5,00,000/- as a pre-requisite for registration of the Sale Deed with the Registrar/Sub-Registrar of Assurances under the Registration Act, 1908. - (ii) In all cases where the consideration money of the property exceeds Rs.
-10 lakhs on or after 1st October, 1986, it is obligatory for the parties i.e. seller and buyer, to enter into an agreement in writing, at least three months before the intended date of transfer and submit, under Section 269UC of the Income-tax Act a statement in duplicate and in Form 37-I giving such particulars as required therein to the Appropriate Authority within 15 days of such agreement.
-This is required to be done to prevent under-valuation of properties situated in metropolitan towns such as Bombay, Calcutta, Madras, Delhi, Ahmedabad,
+100/- may be transferred under a written instrument known as 'Sale Deed' which should be registered under the Registration Act, 1908. - (5) Sale of immovable property attracts stamp duty under the Indian Stamp Act. - (6) (i) Clearance certificate from the Income-tax Officer

+(ii) General permission of RBI is available if the property acquired is owned by Non-resident as per the Provisions of FEMA.